-In the case of satellite access for Cellular IoT, the MME may verify the UE location as described in clause 4.13.4.
-If the UE receives a TAU Reject message with the country in which the UE is located, the UE shall attempt to register to a PLMN that is allowed to operate in the country for the UE location as specified in TS 23.122 [10].
+In the case of satellite access for Cellular IoT, the MME may verify the UE location and determine whether the PLMN is allowed to operate at the UE location, as described in clause 4.13.4.
+If the UE receives a TAU Reject message with cause value indicating that the selected PLMN is not allowed to operate at the present UE location, the UE shall attempt to select a PLMN as specified in TS 23.122 [10].